-- Regular Cash dividend, the most common type of dividend payment, usually released quarterly.
+- Regular Cash dividend, the most common type of dividend payment, is usually released quarterly.

-- Extra dividend is a special dividend usually a large one off payment to shareholders
+- The extra dividend is a special dividend, usually a large one-off payment to shareholders.

 The dividend payment is usually expressed in dollars per share.
-This means if you own 100 shares of a company whose stock price is $200, if the company pays out $5 per share then I will receive 100 X $5 = a $500 payment.
-Usually this is distributed on a quarterly basis, meaning I will receive $125 per quarter.
+This means if you own 100 shares of a company whose stock price is $200 if the company pays out $5 per share, then I will receive 100 X $5 = a $500 payment.
+Usually, this is distributed every quarter, meaning I will receive $125 per quarter.

 This 5% is essentially what you earn on your money regardless of stock price growth.
-Of course if the stock price deteriorates during the period in which you hold the stock this may mean your net profit reduces.
-For example, your make a 5% profit in terms of dividend yield, yet the stock price has depreciated 5%.
+Of course, if the stock price deteriorates during the period in which you hold the stock, this may mean your net profit reduces.
+For example, you make a 5% profit in terms of dividend yield, yet the stock price has depreciated 5%.
 This means your net profit if you were to sell would be zero.

 Dividend Payout Ratio

 This is the proportion of the Earnings per share that is paid out in dividends.
-For example if a company earns $2.50 in earnings for every outstanding share and it pays out $0.50 per share in dividends, then the dividend payout ratio is 20%.
+For example, if a company earns $2.50 in earnings for every outstanding share and pays out $0.50 per share in dividends, the dividend payout ratio is 20%.

 Dividend Payout Ratio = Dividends per Share / Earnings per Share

-This is the date two business days prior to when the dividend payment is scheduled.
+This is the date two business days before when the dividend payment is scheduled.

-For example if you purchase a stock on April 24th and the company announces the dividend payment date is April 30th, then you will be entitled to the dividend.
-However if you purchased the stock on the 29th of April, then the previous owner of the stock will receive the dividend.
+For example, if you purchase a stock on April 24th and the company announces the dividend payment date is April 30th, you will be entitled to the dividend.
+However, if you purchased the stock on the 29th of April, then the stock’s previous owner will receive the dividend.

 What kind of dividend payouts can you expect?